-However, choosing the right business model is extremely important while building any kind of business.
+And choosing the right online course platform and business model for your online course marketplace is extremely important.
 If your business model is broken, the business is bound to fail sooner or later.
-E-learning businesses are no different.

 Types of Digital Learning Platforms

+The difference is in the type of audience they cater to, the type of courses, and their business model.
 Some are a one-man show, while others involve courses created and taught by many instructors.
-For this article, we’re going to focus on course marketplaces mainly, which sell the courses created by many instructors and on many diverse subjects.
-There are many such sites in the world, but we shall talk about the 5 most popular ones among them.
-Let’s begin!
+For this article, we’re going to focus on course marketplaces.
+Mainly, sells courses created by many instructors and on diverse subjects.
+Since there are many such sites, we will talk about the 5 most popular online course platforms.

 5 best online course marketplaces (as ranked by Google)

-Here’s a list of the top 5 online course marketplaces based on the results of Google search.
-Many of these may sound like familiar names if you’re in the online learning space for quite some time.
+Here’s a list of the top 5 online course marketplaces as per our Google search.
+Many of these may sound familiar if you’re in the online learning space for quite some time.
 Let’s check them out:

 #1.
 Udemy

 First of all, there is Udemy, which is unarguably the most successful name in the world of course marketplaces.
-It is home to 40 million users, 50 thousand instructors, and 130,000 courses being taught in more than 60 languages.
-A big reason behind its success is the first-mover advantage – it was the first website of its kind to be launched when it went online in early 2010.
+Udemy has 213,000 courses in 75 languages led by over 70,000 instructors for 57 million visual learners globally as of 2023.
+A big reason behind its success is the first-mover advantage.
+It was the first website of its kind to be launched in early 2010.

-Udemy allows anyone to easily set up their own institute-like experience on its platform.
-People can create courses on any topic they’ve expertise in, without having to worry about site maintenance, payment processing, student management, and other tasks that they would have to do if they created their own education site.
+Udemy allows anyone to easily come and teach.
+People can create courses on any topic they’ve expertise in.
+They don’t have to worry about site maintenance, payment processing, student management, and other tasks that they would have to do if they created their own education site.

 #2.
 Coursera

-Coursera was launched in 2012, and since then it has gone on to pose a significant challenge to Udemy by creating a massive open online course (MOOC) marketplace that provides professional education and skill development programs in different languages.
-The major difference between Udemy and Coursera is that the latter is supported by a group of established universities, Fortune 500 companies, and college campuses.
+Coursera was launched in 2012, and since then it has challenged Udemy by creating a massive open online course (MOOC) marketplace by providing professional education and skill development programs in different languages.
+The major difference between Udemy and Coursera is that the latter is supported by established universities as well as Fortune 500 companies.

 These companies, colleges, and universities provide courses with certifications that are accepted and received with respect around the world.
-Some of the universities offering their programs on Coursera include Yale University, Illinois University, Rice University, Duke University, Imperial College London, and the University of Michigan.
+Universities offering their programs on Coursera include Yale University, Illinois University, Rice University, Duke University, Imperial College London, and the University of Michigan.
 Companies offering corporate training programs through Coursera include IBM, Google, Facebook, PwC, Adobe, MasterCard, and Southwest Airlines.

-Coursera claims to have 77 million learners on its platform, and 6,000 campuses, universities, and companies training them.
+Coursera claims to have 113+ million learners on its platform, and 7,000 campuses, universities, and companies training them.
 That makes it the most successful course marketplace ever created.
-The courses offered by the company last four weeks to twelve weeks on average, but recently they’ve also started offering full-length Bachelor’s and Master’s degree programs that take 3-4 years to be completed.
+Usually, Coursera offers courses that are four weeks to twelve weeks long.
+But, now they’re also offering full-length Bachelor’s and Master’s degree programs that take 3-4 years to be completed.

 #3. edX